g1BSsQ/device-os-lab/README.md

 ## Scripts Cleanup

 The `scripts/` directory has been cleaned up to remove unused scripts.
 Ensure to check the updated list of available scripts in the `scripts/` directory.

+## Dependency Updates

+Dependencies have been updated to their latest stable versions.
+Ensure to review the `CONTRIBUTING.md` file for guidelines on maintaining dependencies.